29 Totally Flexible Ways to Make Money in College Without Dropping Classes

 And because the work happens almost exclusively on the weekends, you should have no problem fitting it around your class schedule.

-17. Do Odd Jobs — the Modern Way
+17. Help Your Neighbors With Odd Jobs — the Modern Way

-Odd jobs and side gigs are an awesome way to earn extra money without committing to a job or schedule.
+Odd jobs and side gigs are an awesome way to earn extra money without committing to a full-time job or fixed schedule.

-Use an app like TaskRabbit to connect with people in your area who need help with house-cleaning, assembling furniture or installing a new faucet.
+Use an app like TaskRabbit to connect with people in your area who need help with cleaning, assembling furniture or installing a new faucet.